 Be serious and factual.
 Jokes, sarcasm, and pranks are prone to misinterpretation.
 When acting on behalf of a University entity, avoid engaging in controversial discussions.

-Direct media queries to the Office of University Communications.
-If you are contacted by a member of the media about a posting or comment on a social networking site, or if a reporter asks general questions about Drake University’s official activities, events, staff, faculty, or students via social media, the University asks you to immediately contact Jarad Bernstein, director of public relations and media relations (firstname.lastname@example.org or 515-271-3119), who will be prepared to handle the response.
+Direct media queries to the Office of University Communications and Marketing.
+If you are contacted by a member of the media about a posting or comment on a social networking site, or if a reporter asks general questions about Drake University’s official activities, events, staff, faculty, or students via social media, the University asks you to immediately contact Jarad Bernstein, director of communications (firstname.lastname@example.org or 515-271-3119), who will be prepared to handle the response.

 Allow constructive criticism from the community, but remove comments that are libelous, obscene, or hateful.
-If you need a second opinion on whether or not comments reach this threshold, please contact the Office of University Communications (Niki Smith, assistant director of public relations, social media, 515-271-2179, email@example.com).
+If you need a second opinion on whether or not comments reach this threshold, please contact the Office of University Communications and Marketing (Niki Smith, associate director, communications and marketing, 515-271-2179, email@example.com).

 Monitor and react appropriately.
 Remove comments, photos, video, posts, links that contain profanity, sell or promote products, are spam or otherwise contain unlawful, threatening, harassing, bullying, slanderous, or hateful content.
-If you need a second opinion on whether or not comments reach this threshold and/or are in violation of University policies, codes of conduct or manuals, please contact the Office of University Communications (Niki Smith, assistant director of public relations, social media, 515-271-2179, firstname.lastname@example.org).
+If you need a second opinion on whether or not comments reach this threshold and/or are in violation of University policies, codes of conduct or manuals, please contact the Office of University Communications and Marketing (Niki Smith,associate director, communications and marketing, 515-271-2179, firstname.lastname@example.org).

 Follow Drake University rules.
 Communicate only in a manner that is in accordance with Drake University policies.
 Respect the members of our community as well as proprietary information, intellectual property, privacy, copyrights, and patents.